Presbyterian Reformed Church (Australia): Events leading to the formation of the PRCA

 The Presbyterian Reformed Church formed in 1967 because of the desire of its founders to maintain the gospel witness of the church.

 The move to form a new church was a result of growing liberalism within the Presbyterian Church of Australia.

 As early as 1901, a Declaratory Act was passed, which toned down the distinctive Calvinistic doctrines of the Westminster Confession of Faith and allowed liberty of opinion for ministers on a wide range of doctrines set forth in the Confession.

 In 1936, the General Assembly of the Presbyterian Church of Australia, in a private session, shelved charges levied against Dr Samuel Angus who denied the deity of Christ and the inspiration and authority of Scripture as defined in Chapter 1 of the Westminster Confession of Faith.

 In 1967, Professor Lloyd Geering, the Principal of the Presbyterian Theological College in New Zealand was brought up on charges of 'doctrinal error'.
 During his church trial he claimed that the remains of Jesus lay somewhere in Palestine and rejected the notion that God is a supernatural being who created and continues to look over the world.

 Despite these views, Professor Geering was acquitted of the charges by the 1967 General Assembly.
 This acquittal can rightfully be considered the immediate cause of the formation of the Presbyterian Reformed Church of Australia.

 Since the formation of the PRCA

 For the first 6 months of its existence, the Presbyterian Reformed Church consisted of the congregation at Sutherland.
-During the second half of 1968, congregations were established in Brisbane, Queensland, Ryde, New South Wales and Wagga Wagga, New South Wales.
+During the second half of 1968, congregations were established in Brisbane, Ryde and Wagga Wagga.
 During 1969 a youth group of over 20 people at Cronulla Presbyterian became part of the PRC.

 The PRC has grown to include congregations in Queensland, New South Wales, Victoria and South Australia, and as a result of missionary work have established congregations in Vanuatu and Fiji.
 Other works have been undertaken in the Australian Capital Territory, New Zealand, Papua New Guinea and Kenya, but the congregations established in those areas have not continued.